 One option is it doesn’t run a joint venture ASC, it runs an on-campus facility as a hospital outpatient department.
-If it runs a hospital outpatient department, it will receive higher fees, not only because the outpatient department is 100% hospital owned, but also because the fee for each procedure on the outpatient will be higher than that on ASC fee schedule.
-It will be paid for on the hospital outpatient fee schedule, at a significantly higher level.
+If it runs a hospital outpatient department, it will receive higher fees, not only because the outpatient department is 100% hospital owned, but also because the fee for each procedure will be higher than that on the ASC fee schedule.
+That’s because it will be paid for pursuant to the richer hospital outpatient fee schedule.

-Was it the hospital’s decision at all?
-Or was it the decision of the physicians that they no longer needed a hospital partner to operate an ASC?
+Or, was it the hospital’s decision at all?
+Perhaps it was the decision of the physicians that they no longer needed a hospital partner to operate an ASC?

 After all, what do hospitals add to joint ventures?

-They generally add layers and layers of hospital administration, which is completely out of touch with running and efficient and efficacious ASC.
+They generally add layers and layers of hospital administration, which is completely out of touch with running an efficient and efficacious ASC.

 Other than putting some money into the deal which can easily be borrowed or raised from physician partners in the deal, there’s very little that a hospital can add, which leads to a few points.

-But not asking the question means you’re never going to know.
+If you’re not asking the question, you’re never going to know.

 Comment or contact me if you’d like to discuss this post.

 Mark F. Weiss